Work Centers Rules & Regulations

 - The work center must comply with the provisions of Federal and State occupational health and safety laws.

-- At least 66% of the total hours of direct labor on all production work and services work that is used to train or employ disabled persons must be provided by disabled persons employed by the work center.
+- At least 66% of the total hours of direct labor on all production work and services work that is used to train or employ persons with disabilities must be provided by persons with disabilities employed by the work center.

 - The work center has, or is part of, an ongoing placement program